My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Bahá'í Faith community · Bahá'ís of Iran

 The Bahais are Iran's largest non-Muslim religious minority and its most severely persecuted.
-The Bahá'í Faith originated in Iran in the mid-nineteenth century from within Shia Islam — a fact that the Islamic Republic treats not as a mark of connection but as the gravest aggravation, since the Bahá'í claim to a prophetic revelation after Muhammad is considered apostasy under the Islamic Republic's interpretation of Islamic law.
+The Bahá'í Faith originated in Iran in the mid-nineteenth century — a fact that the Islamic Republic treats not as a mark of connection but as the gravest aggravation, since the Bahá'í claim to a prophetic revelation after Muhammad is considered apostasy under the Islamic Republic's interpretation of Islamic law.
 Unlike Christians, Jews, and Zoroastrians, Bahais have no constitutional recognition, no legal standing, and no protection from the full force of the state's religious persecution apparatus.

 Yarsanis